The Faith Alliance mission:

 Coordinator – Sue Mahlock

-Rodney and his CPC Praise Band were one of 5 church bands to perform at the 1st Annual Sing Out Against Poverty Festival in September of 2016 at The Square at Union Centre.
+Rodney Barbour and his CPC Praise Band were one of 4 bands to perform at the 2nd Annual Sing Out Against Poverty Festival in September 2017 at The Square at Union Centre.

-About 200 people attended the first event which offer free admission, food and fun for kids of all ages.
+400-500 people attended this event which offers free admission, food and fun for kids of all ages.

-The music festival raised $4,000 to go toward FA Hunger and Education programs benefitting local programs of the Faith Alliance supporting the needy.
+The music festival raised more than $6,300 to go toward FA Hunger and Education programs benefitting local programs of the Faith Alliance supporting the needy.

 The event raises awareness for the Faith Alliance and poverty in our community.